 Install or Update PostgreSQL on Your cPanel & WHM Server

-For cPanel & WHM version 11.38
+For cPanel & WHM version 11.40

-It is not difficult to install or update Postgre SQL on your server.
+You can install or update PostgreSQL on your server.
 However, we strongly

 recommend that you have an experienced PostgreSQL database administrator perform this process.

 cPanel & WHM works with the version of PostgreSQL that is distributed with your operating system.

 Before you install or update PostgreSQL on your server, you should first back up the databases on your server.
 This will allow you to restore your databases after you install or update PostgreSQL.

 To back up of your databases, perform the following steps as the